stayugly/lavamachine/site/content/portfolio/_index.md

   reverse: false
   text: >-
     My Workingspace.
 Entirely made in Virtual Reality.
-I used a spherical picture of my room as reference background and painted everything in VR onto it.
+I used a spherical picture of my room as reference background and painted everything onto it in VR.
 videoList:
   video1:
     headline: Time Machine